Dependency Override Requests

 - You’re completely self-sufficient (have a job, pay your own bills, etc.).

-What if I have a relationship with my parents but they won’t provide their information on my FAFSA?
+I have a relationship with my parents, but they won’t complete the FAFSA?

 We recommend having a candid conversation with your parents to ensure they’re well-informed about the impact their decision will have on your future.
 Here are a few noteworthy items to tell them:

 - Providing their information on the FAFSA does not obligate your parent(s) to pay for college.
 However, their refusal to provide their information will exclude you from all types of need-based federal and state aid, which could result in your not being able to attend college at all.

 - If privacy is a concern, be assured that income and other personal information is protected by the Family Educational Rights and Privacy Act (FERPA).
 Schools will not disclose parent information to anyone, and if they use the IRS data retrieval process when completing the FAFSA, the figures will not be visible; it's simply transferred to the FAFSA from the IRS.

 - If your parents choose to help you with your educational costs, they may be eligible for a credit that allows them to reduce their taxes after paying for tuition, fees, books and housing/meal plan.